Reserved occupations in the UK in the Second World War

-Not all able bodied men were called up to serve in the forces in the Second World War.
-Some were exempt on the basis of being essential to the smooth running of the country at home and were described as being in a reserved occupation.
+Before and during the Second World War, able bodied men were 'called up' to serve in the armed forces.
+Some, though,were exempt on the basis of being essential to the smooth running of the country at home.
+They were described as being in a reserved occupation.

-A reserved occupation was an occupation considered important enough to the country that those working in that occupation were exempt from military service and were forbidden from leaving it.
+A reserved occupation was an occupation considered important enough to the country for those working in it to be exempt from military service and forbidden from leaving it.

 The Oxford Dictionaries Online has the following definition: